GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 .. important::  Remember to set up the calibration service.

-    Instructions to configure and use the calibration service are found in :ref:`cal_service`, specifically the these sections:
+    Instructions to configure and use the calibration service are found in :ref:`cal_service`, specifically these sections:
     :ref:`cal_service_config` and :ref:`cal_service_cmdline`.

 Create file lists
 =================

-This data set contains science and calibration frames.
+This dataset contains science and calibration frames.
 For some programs, it could contain different observed targets and different exposure times depending on how you like to organize your raw data.